 There are lots of great options available!
-Many decodable readers available for purchase or to download for free, and eventually experienced teachers may find it fun to create their own beginning decodable readers by referring to phonics word lists and considering what has been taught.
+Many decodable readers available for purchase or to download for free, and eventually experienced teachers may find it fun to create their own beginning decodable readers by referring to phonics word lists and incorporating words that reinforce phonics concepts previously taught.

 IDA Georgia has compiled the following list.
 Please let us know if you find other great resources you think we should share!
 Email us at email@example.com.

 https://flyleafpublishing.com/ The beautiful pictures in these decodable readers are used to enhance the reading experience, not help the children decode the words!
 Free portal for 2020-2021: https://portal.flyleafpublishing.com/

 PhonicBooks for Beginning and Struggling Readers